 It’s hard enough being a parent, or even a single parent, and having to deal with the difficulties of migraines.
 Even the most minor things can feel challenging when dealing with children while you have a migraine attack.
 You may feel bad for your partner, who is taking more responsibility because you have to rest and feel the burden of migraine symptoms.
 For single parents, there is no help, and juggling parenthood while feeling pain can take a toll on our bodies and mental health.

 It’s not uncommon for people who experience migraines to experience mental health problems.
 Because of these effects on our lives, other body parts have trouble coping with regular life tasks.

 At times there is no cure for migraines; however, there are common ways to manage them effectively with upper cervical chiropractic.

 Migraines are neurovascular headaches.
 “Neuro” stands for the nerve component and “vascular” for blood vessels.
 Another primary issue that directly causes migraines is a disruption in the cerebrospinal fluid, which is crucial for proper brain function.

-At Atlas Chiropractic of Asheville, we can measure stress on the brain stem and the pain-sensitive surrounding tissue.
+At Atlas Brain and Body, we can measure stress on the brain stem and the pain-sensitive surrounding tissue.
 Sometimes the blood supply to the brain is often compromised.
 Another primary issue that directly causes migraines is a disruption in Cerebro spinal fluid, which is crucial for proper brain function.